davish/davi.sh/src/content/blog/2026/02/markov-ideas.md

 "The Return of Language Oriented Programming" touches on token-optimization, too.
-LLMs trained on a general corpus of English use fewer tokens to represent common words than they do to represent shorter abbreviations that human authors often use for the sake of writeability -- think Rust's `fn` to mark functions.
-I firmly belive that code should be optimized for readability over writability, and it's pretty cool that if Markov was designed to be simple for LLMs to write efficiently would also probably be more readable for humans than one designed for humans to write efficiently.
+LLMs trained on a general corpus of English use fewer tokens to represent common words than they do to represent shorter abbreviations that human authors often use for the sake of write-ability -- think Rust's `fn` to mark functions.
+I firmly believe that code should be optimized for readability over write-ability, and it's pretty cool that if Markov was designed to be simple for LLMs to write efficiently would also probably be more readable for humans than one designed for humans to write efficiently.
 This nicely feeds back into our first goal.